sfleischman105/cichlid/README.md

 Currently this library is geared toward use in embedded systems, but does contain useful APIs that are more generally useful.

-- **Fast `u8` and `u16` math** — Chiclid includes functions for scaling, dimmming, and brightening single and double byte values.
-Basic trigometric functions (sine, cosine) are implemented as well.
+- **Fast `u8` and `u16` math** — Cichlid includes functions for scaling, dimming, and brightening single and double byte values.
+Basic trigonometric functions (sine, cosine) are implemented as well.

 - **HSV and RGB support** — Full control over each color is provided by the `HSV` and